Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 the distinctly Chinese game of Fan-Tan was also explicitly legalized by the bill… but only for US citizens!{%endfn%}

-At this time, the name “keno” (or “quino”) referred to a Bingo-like game from the 19th century (see the {%gameref keno-bingo %} article for more).{%fn%}Interestingly, one of the few books to get the distinction between ‘old’ and ‘new’ Keno straight is @PlayboysIllustratedTreasury [p.
-215].{%endfn%}
-This game used pre-printed sheets and randomly-drawn numbers, and is not directly related to the Chinese-derived modern game of Keno, where sheets are marked by the players.
+At this time, the name “keno” (or “quino”) referred to a Bingo-like game from the 19th century (see the [Keno (Bingo)](games/keno-bingo/keno-bingo.md) article for more).[^fnpb] This game used pre-printed sheets and randomly-drawn numbers, and is not directly related to the Chinese-derived modern game of Keno, where sheets are marked by the players.

+[^fnpb]: Interestingly, one of the few books to get the distinction between ‘old’ and ‘new’ Keno straight is @PlayboysIllustratedTreasury [p.
+215].

 However, it seems that the Lyden brothers seized upon this opportunity to rebrand their game under the “keno” name.
-In 1935 Francis moved to Reno, where he began to work for John Petricciani, owner of the newly-opened Palace Club.[@FrancisLydenButteBoy] {%fn%}Joe Lyden doesn’t feature any further in this story, but he would also later (after 1938?) move to Las Vegas and start the first Keno game there, at the Fremont.{%endfn%}
+In 1935 Francis moved to Reno,[^nojoe] where he began to work for John Petricciani, owner of the newly-opened Palace Club.[@FrancisLydenButteBoy]

+[^nojoe]: Joe Lyden doesn’t feature any further in this story, but he would also later (after 1938?) move to Las Vegas and start the first Keno game there, at the Fremont.

 ### “Chinese Keno”